NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name or topic will be found.

 Arrangement: This collection is organized into two series and arranged within series by document type and/or subject.
 The first series contains materials pertaining to W.F.
 Clegg and the second contains items that belonged to his son, Luther Clegg.

 Processing: This collection was organized by intern Kate Hayworth, and the finding aid was completed in June 2013.
+The additions were incorporated soon after their receipt by Archivist Elise Allison, and the finding aid was updated each time.

 Born six miles from Pittsboro on June 25, 1869, versatile businessman William Francis Clegg moved to Greensboro at a young age with his parents, Isaac H. and Sarah Bynum Clegg.
 Around 1889, he launched the W.F.
 Clegg Cigar Company on South Elm Street across from the Southern Railway Passenger Depot.
 He soon began selling coffee and sandwiches to passengers for a nickel and in 1891, because of all the business from the railroad, was able to expand into the Hotel Clegg, which eventually offered 72 rooms.
 He operated the hotel for 47 years, entertaining a range of guests from New York millionaires to famed orator William Jennings Bryan.
 His cigar factory was located on the third floor of the building and had up to sixteen popular brands, including the “General Greene.”